luizlzg/itinerary-generator/README.md

 The agent searches for official addresses before geocoding to ensure accurate coordinates:

 1. **Search**: Queries "[attraction] [city] [country] official address"
-2. **Extract**: Gets street/area from search results
+2. **Map**: Creates `{original_name: english_address}` dict
 3. **Geocode**: Uses full address like "Colosseum, Piazza del Colosseo, Rome, Italy"
+4. **Store**: Coordinates are saved with original name as key

-This prevents errors with attractions that have namesakes in other cities.
+This prevents errors with attractions that have namesakes in other cities and preserves your language in outputs.

 ## Troubleshooting

 **Geocoding failures**: The agent will search for official addresses before geocoding.
 If issues persist, ensure attraction names include city and country.

 **Rate limits**: The system includes exponential backoff retry.
 For high volume, consider adding delays between requests.

+**Approval not requested**: The middleware validates that `request_itinerary_approval` is called when K-means clustering is used.
+If skipped, the agent will retry.

 ## License